|

 Installation: The

-support the accumulator tank.
-A 1"x1" L channel was used on
+tank.
+A 1"x1" L channel was used on both sides of

-bracket to mount the LP pump.
-The LP pump is very light, and just
+mount the LP pump.
+The LP pump is very light, and

-Advance Auto.
-(Note in the installation photos, the incoming fuel filter is
+(Note in the installation photos, the incoming fuel

 Photo 4 shows the routing/connection between the accumulator tank and the high pressure pump.
 The HP pump needs to be mounted as close to the accumulator as possible.
 Photo 5 also shows the HP pump.
 The bracket to mount the HP pump was home made and modeled after the Ron Morris version, by forming and riveting to pieces if sheet metal into a 1/8" thick assembly.
 Considering the time it took to make it, it would have been cheaper to buy the Ron Morris unit.
 The HP pump mounts in a cradle for support and vibration dampening.
 This is a stock HP external pump from a Ford F150 pickup.
 I picked this unit up off Ebay (Photo 15) for about 40 bucks.